moebius-rex/primes/DOCKER.md

 ## Step 2: Start Docker containers

 A Docker container is a **virtual machine** that loads and runs a Docker image.
-To start Docker containers for all Prime project images:
+To start Docker containers for all Prime project images and run them in the background, i.e., detached from the terminal:

 ```
 % docker-compose up -d